wonheep/SEC_EDGAR_weblogs_pipeline/README.md

 ## Testing
 * created method functions to display session attributes
 * primarily used print statements to debug, commented throughout the code
-* varied the second unit test minimally and verified via manual verification

 ## Things to Note
 * the insight_testsuite passes repo structure and test_1
 * array DS for the startDatetime(Str) and documentList attributes are not needed, takes up more space.
 I could have sufficed with having startDatetime only be the lastest startDateTime requested and gotten rid of documentList to save space.
 However, I used these extra details for debugging purposes.
-DocumentList can continue to use an array DS if we want to handle edge case where a user requests same document twice in a session and the program needs to differentiate unique documents.
+DocumentList can continue to use an array DS if we want to handle an edge case where a user requests same document twice in a session and the program needs to differentiate unique documents.
+I do not check for uniqueness of of a document in my program.
-* Though I downloaded sample EDGAR weblog files, I did not test to see how my program handles large datasets.
+* I used the example EDGAR weblog data on the coding challenge README, I did not test to see how my program handles large datasets.
-* I did not test the program on any linux distributions
+* I was not able to test the program on any linux distributions.